Landy Anderson is a former Foster Care Supervisor with over 30 years experience in child welfare.

 © Her Majesty The Queen in Right of Canada represented by the Office of the Secretary to the Governor General (2006).
 Photo credit: Cpl Issa Paré, Rideau Hall.
 Reproduced with the permission of the Office of the Secretary to the Governor General.

-Landy's connection to the Aboriginal community...
+Landy's connection to the Indigenous community...

 Hello, brothers and sisters, my name is Landy Anderson and I am of mixed Métis and Chinese Heritage.